Ibrahim-Maiga/Blog/content/post/2024-10-01-Building-an-Analytics-Solution-for-Effective-AML-Transaction-Monitoring.md

 ```

 **Note:** Since your PostgreSQL server is hosted locally (on your machine) and you're connecting remotely from AWS DMS, you may need to configure port forwarding on your router to forward traffic on port 5432 (PostgreSQL default port) to your machine's local IP address.
-  * You can find your local IP address and your router’s IP address by typing the following command on Open PowerShell or Command Prompt:
+  * You can find your local IP address and your router’s IP address by typing the following command in PowerShell or Windows Command Prompt (CMD):
 ```powershell
 ipconfig
 ```